Lucy Bronze: Personal life

-Having suffered from knee injuries for most of her senior career, Bronze has said she always pushed through them because she considered the death of a childhood friend, whose funeral she missed to play in the under-19 Euros she won, to be much worse than her pain.
-Having felt guilt over missing the funeral, she found she could not run, and visited a sports psychologist to overcome this.
-She has been an advocate for mental health support in general.
-Her dog has an Instagram account, while Bronze has had a mixed relationship with social media and takes steps to improve her feed.
+Before she saw football as a viable full-time career, Bronze planned to become an accountant and continue to play football as a hobby, and has said if she had not taken up football then she would have pursued another sport as a career.
+She has suffered from knee injuries for most of her senior career, and said in 2019 that she found the strength to continue playing because she considered the death of a childhood friend, whose funeral she missed to play in the under-19 Euros she won, to be much worse than her pain.
+Around the time of his death she also felt guilt over missing the funeral and found she could not run, visiting a sports psychologist to overcome this.
+Bronze has been an advocate for mental health support in general.